 What is Direct Mail MarketingThe definition of direct mail is: "Unsolicited advertising sent to prospective customers through the mail" Direct mail marketing is a form of marketing to help businesses of all sizes increase more leads and sales.
 It encompasses creating physical promotional materials sent to prospective customers in order to drive business and increase awareness for potential clients.
-For many businesses Direct mail marketing works as a major component in making sure your current and prospective understand what your business is and why they continue or start doing business with you.
-There are many aspects to direct mail marketing.
+For many businesses, Direct mail marketing works as a major component in making sure your current and prospective understand what your business is and why they continue or start doing business with you.
+There are many aspects and types of direct mail marketing.
 This includes how you display your calls-to-action to the shape of your materials.
-But the best direct mail marketing isn’t just about printing a postcard with your logo and putting a phone number on it.
+So what exactly is direct mail marketing and how do you utilize it?
+The best direct mail marketing isn’t just about printing a postcard with your logo and putting a phone number on it.
 It’s about enticing recipients to respond on the way your prospect prefers.
 At ListGIANT we believe these principles go hand-in-hand.
 This article is designed to familiarize you with many areas of direct mail marketing—from collecting the data list of your perfect customer, to making sure your website is mobile-friendly, to building your marketing list for future nurturing of your prospects and current customers.
 If you are confused about any of the above, you are not alone.
 That’s why we’re here to help show you how to use direct mail effectively.

 Why your business can benefit from direct mail marketing?Response through direct mail continues to be strong every year.
 Direct mail can be successful in generating sales and leads for your business.
 This is true across for businesses of different sizes and industries.
 Many direct mail marketing companies just offer to send the promotional material.
 However That is just one marketing channel that can help with your other channels and vice-versa.
 When you reach a potential customer on multiple channels they are 400% more likely to respond.
 If prospects cannot find an easy way to business with you through their preferred method, you miss out on incredible opportunities to drive revenue to your business.
 Statistics show that successful multi-channel marketing can make (or break) a businesses' success.
 Investing in a great list of people who would most likely become your customer and multiple marketing channels can have an exceptionally high rate of return compared to starting without one.